MokhaLeee/fe8u-cskillsys-kernel/docs/Save.md

 2. A set of hook functions are reserved so that users can decide the remaining space allocation by themselves.

-    We have offered such APIs in reloc so that users may handler on their EMS function:
+    We have offered such APIs in [Reloc.event](../Data/Reloc.event) so that users may handler on their EMS function:

     ```c
     extern void (* const gpMsa_Saver )(u8 * dst, const u32 size);